learningequality/kolibri/docs/dev/content/implementation.rst

 - Content Playback Rendering

 1. Start with a ContentNode object.
-2. Select a preset constant based on this object's ``kind`` field.
-3. Use the preset constant to retrieve the queryset of all the File objects that have foreign key to this ContentNode object.
+2. Retrieve a queryset of associated File objects that are filtered by the preset.
-4. Use the ``thumbnail`` field as a filter on this queryset to get the File object and call this File object's ``get_url`` method to get the source file (the thumbnail image)
+3. Use the ``thumbnail`` field as a filter on this queryset to get the File object and call this File object's ``get_url`` method to get the source file (the thumbnail image)
-5. Use the ``supplementary`` field as a filter on this queryset to get the "supplementary" File objects, such as caption (subtitle), and call these File objects' ``get_url`` method to get the source files
+4. Use the ``supplementary`` field as a filter on this queryset to get the "supplementary" File objects, such as caption (subtitle), and call these File objects' ``get_url`` method to get the source files
-6. Use the ``supplementary`` field as a filter on this queryset to get the essential File object.
+5. Use the ``supplementary`` field as a filter on this queryset to get the essential File object.
 Call its ``get_url`` method to get the source file and use its ``extension`` field to choose the content player.
-7. Play the content.
+6. Play the content.